Watervliet fire victims receive assistance through fund, donations

-WATERVLIET, NY (News10)-Dozens of Watervliet residents who lost everything they owned in a devastating 3 building fire are now receiving some much needed help from their community.
-News10’s Anya Tucker found that it’s coming from several sources, including the kindness of strangers in the form of donations.
+WATERVLIET, N.Y.
+(NEWS10) — Dozens of Watervliet residents who lost everything they owned in a devastating three building fire are now receiving some much needed help from their community.
+NEWS10’s Anya Tucker found that it’s coming from several sources, including the kindness of strangers in the form of donations.

 “And I want to say thank you to the community of Watervliet they helped us in so many way,” he says.

-A massive f ire which spread to his family’s apartment claimed most of what he and his sister Keishla Amberth owned as well their close friend and her children.
+A massive fire, which spread to his family’s apartment, claimed most of what he and his sister Keishla Amberth owned, as well as their close friend and her children.

-The buildings, which fire officials say are a total loss were being prepped for demolition on Tuesday.

-The fire ended up destroying 3 apartment buildings displacing about 20 residents.
+The fire ended up destroying three apartment buildings and displaced about 20 residents.

-But, local businesses, the school district and Watervliet residents quickly rallied to help.

 “It’s one thing to lose something here and there, but everything?
 That devastating,” said Watervliet Mayor Charles Patricelli.

+“We deposited somewhere near $3,000 to $4,000 in checks and donations that’s been coming in.
+And I know they’ve been coming in more so.”

-Pedro and Keishla who met with the mayor today say the money as well as a gofundme page are helping them start over as they move into another apartment.
+Pedro and Keishla who met with the mayor Tuesday say the money as well as a GoFundMe page are helping them start over as they move into another apartment.

 “It’s just amazing.
 I am speechless with the help the community has given us,” said Pedro.